Water quality dealers need to take notice and develop a game plan to market water filtration to millennials.

 The 2017 WQA Consumer Study points out that millennial females are typically bottled water users.
 For her, it’s all about convenience and what works most efficiently with her active lifestyle.

-While the millennial female may be a dedicated bottled water drinker today, as millennials enter the housing market and begin to start families, the dynamics will change.
-There is a huge opportunity with this key group and the industry needs to start to craft the marketing message now.
-With unlimited product information at their digital fingertips, millennials are turning to brands that can offer maximum convenience and sustainability at the lowest cost.
+The millennial female may be a dedicated bottled water drinker today.
+However, as millennials enter the housing market and begin to start families, the dynamics will change.
+There is a huge opportunity with this key group.
+The industry needs to start to craft the marketing message now.
+Millennials have unlimited product information at their digital fingertips.
+They are researching and turning to brands that can offer maximum convenience and sustainability at the lowest cost.

 Crafting the Message for the Future

-The message needs to appeal on multiple levels – informational, social, convenience, price, as well as the ethnical framework of social responsibility and sustainability.
+The message needs to appeal on multiple levels.
+This includes informational, social, convenience, price, as well as the ethical framework of social responsibility and sustainability.
 In terms of marketing channels, marketers will need to diversify the marketing mix.

-Millennials make decisions based on a lot of information gathering, including on line reviews and recommendations by friends.
-It’s important to focus on providing quality information about the importance of pure water for health; how many glasses of water a day are necessary for a healthy lifestyle; details on how pure, filtered water provides muscles with energy; Share statistics on how many liters of water is necessary for every 15 minutes of activity; How water is important for radiant skin.
+Millennials make decisions based on a lot of information gathering.
+This includes on line reviews and recommendations by friends.
+It’s important to focus on providing quality information about the importance of pure water for health.
+For example, how many glasses of water a day are necessary for a healthy lifestyle.
+Offer details on how pure, filtered water provides muscles with energy.
+Share statistics on how many liters of water is necessary for every 15 minutes of activity.
+For example, how water is important for radiant skin.

 Millennials are Social; they enjoy the companionship of others.
 Messaging need to focus on the hospitality /social aspect of enjoying good tasting water in the company of friends.
 Photos may include a group of friends sitting around the pool, drinking water with sliced fruit in it from cool glasses.
 A blog may showcase using fruit or edible flowers to make unique ice cubes (thank you Culligan for that great post).
 Or post a You-Tube video on how to use the mold to make the special big ice cube for scotch.
 Or depict a couple at home enjoying quality coffee made with quality water.